 Code E. Cancellation of debt.
-Generally, this cancellation of debt (COD) amount is included in your gross income (Schedule 1 (Form 1040), line 21).
-Under section 108(b) (5), you may elect to apply any portion of the COD amount excluded from gross income to the reduction of the basis of depreciable property.
+Generally, this cancellation of debt (COD) amount is included in your gross income (Schedule 1 (Form 1040 or 1040-SR), line 8).
+Under section 108(b)(5), you may elect to apply any portion of the COD amount excluded from gross income to the reduction of the basis of depreciable property.
 See Form 982 for more details.